erwindon/SaltGUI/README.md

 - View the values for grains for a particular minion
 - View the schedules for a particular minion
 - View the values for pillars for a particular minion
+- View the beacons for a particular minion

 ## Quick start using PAM as authentication method